kingwestjerry-ux/pickasyde/README.md

-# ⚔️ VERSUS — Setup Guide
+# ⚔️ Pick-A-Syde— Setup Guide

 > One question.
 Two sides.
 You decide.